yutarohtanaka/yutarohtanaka/README.md

 this is yutaro's github. (pronounced "yuu-ta-roe")

 **tl;dr - yutaro tanaka is a computational biologist at dana-farber cancer institute interested in studying pediatric cancer and other rare diseases.**
-**he graduated from columbia engineering, where he studied applied math/biomedical informatics. he also does other, non-coding things sometimes.**
+**he graduated from columbia engineering, where he studied applied math/biomedical informatics**

 #### about yutaro
 - i'm currently based in boston :us: (and sometimes tokyo :jp:)
 - i currently work at the [dana-farber cancer institute](https://www.dana-farber.org/), department of pediatric oncology in the [gillani lab](https://gillanilab.dana-farber.org/). i'm also fortunate to be affiliated with the [van allen](https://vanallenlab.dana-farber.org/) and [janeway](https://janewaylab.dana-farber.org) labs at dana-farber, and the [broad institute](https://www.broadinstitute.org/), cancer program.
-  - we aim to understand why and how these rare, aggressive pediatric solid tumors arise, develop, and metastasize (travel and plant themselves in different parts of the body).
+  - we aim to understand why and how rare, aggressive pediatric solid tumors (all non-blood/brain cancers) arise, develop, and metastasize (travel and plant themselves to different parts of the body).
-  - our ultimate goal is to provide insights into how we might be able to target, treat and provide therapeutic options for them.
+  - our ultimate goal is to provide insights into how these cancers happen and how we can treat them better.
   - we do this by applying computational biology methods to different kinds of "omics" (eg. genomics, transcriptomics, epigenomics) data.
 ---
-- i graduated from columbia engineering in may 2023 majoring in applied mathematics (with a quantitative biology focus) and minoring in biomedical engineering and philosophy.
+- i graduated from [columbia engineering](https://www.engineering.columbia.edu/) in may 2023 majoring in applied mathematics (with a quantitative biology focus) and minoring in biomedical engineering and philosophy.
   - i was incredibly fortunate to have the opportunity to do research in the [tatonetti lab](https://tatonettilab.org) working on understanding and building databases for adverse drug events and pharmacogenomics using population genomics, data science, and natural language processing.
   - i'm also extremely greatful to have had the opportunity to work at the [zhao lab](https://zhaolab.rockefeller.edu/) (the rockefeller university), [sumikura lab](https://www.grips.ac.jp/list/en/facultyinfo/sumikura_koichi/) (the national graduate institute of policy studies, japan), [utec](http://www.ut-ec.co.jp/english/), [forest inc.](https://www.forest-inc.jp/), [lily medtech](https://www.lilymedtech.com/en/), and [micin](https://micin.jp/en) through various research internships. through these positions, i was fortunate to have very diverse opportunities to tackle different computational problems, develop my own research questions, contribute to quantitative academic research and strategic industry efforts, found/lead data science teams, and mentor/supervise both younger and more senior colleagues.
 - before my undergraduate studies, i grew up in :jp: (osaka and nara), and :england: (cambridge and leeds).